turingschool-examples/backend_mod_1_prework/day_1/questions.md

 `p "Hello World!"` would produce the result `"Hello World!"`

 `puts "Hello World!"` would produce the result `Hello World!` with a non-printed `\n` for a new line.
-The hash rocket (=>) will be on a line below the printed text.
+The hash rocket `=>` will be on a line below the printed text.

 `print "Hello World!"` would produce the result `Hello World!` and the hash rocket will be on the same line as the text.

 **What is the character you would use to indicate comments in a ruby file?**

 Comments are expressed using the hash, pound, or octothorpe character `#`.
-Anything afer the `#` is not run as code.
-Ths can be used to explain what the code does or to temporarily disable code.
+Anything after the `#` is not run as code.
+This can be used to explain what the code does or to temporarily disable code.

 **Explain the difference between an integer and a float?**

-Integers are whole numbers, `1`, `5000`, `245`.
-Floats use decimals like `1.0`, `24.5`, or `99.99999`.
-While playing around I found a useful method to be `.round("number of places")`.
+Integers are whole numbers, 1, 5000, 245.
+Floats use decimals like 1.0, 24.5, or 99.99999.
+While playing around I found a useful method to be `.round(<number of places>)`.
 I used this for converting from feet to meters in one of the examples.
-For example:
+Here's how it can be used:

 ```
 height = 70